 Another great way to utilize the painted pumpkin Halloween decorating is when hosting a Halloween themed dinner party.
-Simply paint mini pumpkins with the guests name and incorporate it to the place setting.
+Simply paint mini pumpkins with the guest’s name and incorporate it into the place setting.

 A few DIY painted pumpkins can really spice up your Halloween decorating and tablescape design!

 Recently, we featured a blog post about how to incorporate natural decor into your home.
 The blog discusses all the various benefits of keeping plants inside your home.
 Just because it’s time to get the Halloween decor out doesn’t mean the house plants have to go away for the season.
 That’s why we love this Halloween decor trend.
 It’s a great way to incorporate the subtle touch of the season.
 It looks great to keep the pumpkins in their natural color, which could easily be used all the way into Thanksgiving depending on how long your pumpkin lasts.
 Try incorporating this with the last trend and paint the pumpkins before planting in them.